-Please ensure that the installer has fully completed the Benchmark Checklist on the inside back pages of this document and that you have signed it to say that you have received a full and clear explanation of its operation.
-The installer is legally required to complete a commissioning checklist as a means of complying with the appropriate Building Regulations Part G3 (England and Wales), Part P of Northern Ireland and Section 6 of Scotland.
+Please ensure that the installer has the completed Benchmark Checklist on the inside back pages of this document and that you have signed it to say that you have received a full and clear explanation of its operation.
+The installer is legally required to complete a commissioning checklist as a means of complying the appropriate Building Regulations Part G3 (England and Wales), Part P of Northern Ireland and Section 6 of Scotland.

-All installations must be notified to Local Area Building Control either directly or through a Competent Persons Scheme.
-A Building Regulations Compliance Certificate will then be issued to the customer who should, on receipt, write the Notification Number on the Benchmark Checklist.
+All installations must be notified to Local Area Building Control either directly or through a Competent Scheme.
+Persons Building Regulations Compliance Certificate will then be issued to the customer who should. on receipt, write Number Notification on the Benchmark Checklist.